-HOW DOES TRADE FINANCE WORK?
+HOW DOES STOCK FINANCE WORK?

 Pro-tip: Lenders can even pay your supplier in local currency to avoid foreign exchange loses!